corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-cordapp-custom-serializers.md

 ## Allow List

-By writing a custom serializer for a class, it has the effect of adding that class to the allow list, meaning such classes do not need the `@CordaSerializable` annotation.
+Writing a custom serializer for a class has the effect of adding that class to the allow list, meaning such classes do not need the `@CordaSerializable` annotation.